UCLComputerScience/pgta/faq.md

 Changing PGTA hours once they have been allocated is to be avoided.
 If the budget is to be changed, the Module Lead (not the PGTA) has to inform Tobias first.
 Adjustments will be made if deemed necessary.
 Changes to FTE/contracts will be made twice a term only, typically just after reading week and at the end of term.

+### Is there two kind of RAs?
+yes, there is Research Associates and (more rare) Research Assistants.
+The latter typically are also Research Students, and they should follow the guidelines stated for these.

 ### How is excellent TA'ing recognised?